 Our focus is to prepare you for a career in the graphic and visual arts.
 Successful completion of the program will equip you with –

 - Print and digital portfolios for Graphic Design students; a demo reel for Multimedia Arts students

 - Practical, hands-on experience with the digital tools of visual designers

 - Personal logo and branding

 Our small class sizes allow for one-on-one critiques with instructors and lots of personal attention.
 You'll find our instructors are passionate about what they teach.
 You'll be teamed with students who are equally dedicated to their class work.
-We have two amazing Mac labs with wonderful technical support and the latest software.
+We have two amazing Mac labs with latest software, and dedicated lecture and photo studio space.

 Ours is an intense and demanding program.
 You will be challenged and you will smile as you work harder than you ever thought possible.
 The program is a great launching pad to wherever your creativity takes you.

 Visual Communications is a limited enrollment program.
 Students, regardless of the degree they are seeking, must apply in spring for entry the following fall term.
 All degrees takes a minimum of two full years to complete, and students must begin the program fall term.